Skip to main content

 We strongly recommend investing in a good quality D-lock with a ‘sold secure’ rating.
 Anything without this is poor quality and will leave your bike at greater risk of being stolen.

 Always lock your bike to something solid and secure, ideally a bike rack, and never just around the bike itself.
+You can find locations of bike racks on campus in our Sustainable Campus Map.

 Cycle security tips